LeetLLM

 • The candidate response

-• A 1-10 scale for each dimension: helpfulness, correctness (policy or code correctness), completeness, safety (no PII leakage, no policy violation), clarity
+• A 1-10 scale for each dimension: helpfulness, correctness (API or code correctness), completeness, safety (no secret leakage, no unsafe tool use), clarity

 • Explicit instructions to output strict JSON: {"helpfulness": 9, "correctness": 8, ... , "rationale": "..." }